ballarat-hackerspace/sensors/sparkfun/README.md

   $ npm config set sensors:sparkfun_pub CCCC
 ```

 Replacing AAAA, BBBB and CCCC with the appropriate values.
-The script is
-then controlled via:

-Prior to first run ensure all dependencies are installed:
+Prior to first run ensure all required dependencies are installed:

 ```shell
   $ npm install